natalieh235/songrecproject/tutorial/blogp1.md

 ![createNewFunction](images/createNewFunction.png)

 Your functions page should look something like this, but empty.
 To create a function, click the **+Add** button and select HTTP trigger.
-Set your authorization level as function- this means that the caller needs to provide a key.
+Set your authorization level to function if you want to force the caller to provide a key, and anonymous if not.
+(Mine is currently anonymous).

 ![newHTTPFunction](images/newHTTPFunction.png)